 While you can get most contraception for free on the NHS, sometimes you may need or want to buy it elsewhere, especially if you’re in a hurry.
 When it comes to the morning after pill, there’s no harm in asking them to split the cost – it takes two, after all, and why should it be any different than splitting the cost of dinner on a date?
 If you’re in a long-term relationship and use condoms, why not take it in turns to buy a box?

 As Natural Cycles is a digital contraceptive, an annual membership costs £59.99 with a thermometer included, or £8.99 per month (plus a one-off £10 cost for the thermometer).
 But in the name of shared responsibility, would your partner consider splitting it?
 Think of it as a shared Netflix subscription for your vagina.
-If you do want to try out Natural Cycles for yourself, Lowdown readers can receive 20% off an annual subscription and a free thermometer using this link if you’ve never used Natural Cycles before.*
+If you do want to try out Natural Cycles for yourself, Lowdown readers can receive 15% off an annual subscription and a free thermometer using this link (or the code LOWDOWN15).*

 *FYI – this is an affiliate link, which means The Lowdown will earn a commission on any purchases made.
 If you have any questions about this, drop us a message!